Lucas-lufa/SRUS-LF-Games/Por-Ass-Task-4-v1-4.md

 In addition, describe two important properties of a BST: depth and height.
 How are they different?

- depth is going from the root node of the tree to a leaf counting the edges. height is going from the leaf to the root node counting the edges.
+ depth is going from the root node of the tree to node counting the edges. height is going from the farthest leaf to a node counting the edges.

 Step 2 – Knowledge Question (50-80 words)
 In your own words, describe how an algorithm to find an item in a Binary Search Tree works.